sidhlee/react-testing/README.md

 ### Complications

-- How will iy get secretWord to calculate letter match?
+- How will we get secretWord to calculate letter match?
 - What if the word was guessed successfully?
   - Right place to dispatch `CORRECT_GUESS` to update `success` state